 Leadership, Research, and Educator:

 In addition to performing and composing, Nirmala is a leader in initiatives of research in music, social causes, and service.
 She leads organizations that support performing musicians, composers, music educators and creators.
 Nirmala serves as a Vice President of the Global Carnatic Musicians' Association, an organization created to be a unified voice for Carnatic musicians.
-In July 2020, Nirmala was elected as a Co-Chair of the Board of Directors of the American Composers Forum, a national organization for composers and music creators in the USA.
+In 2022 Nirmala was elected as Chair of the Board of Directors of the American Composers Forum, a national organization for composers and music creators in the USA; she previously served as Co-Chair.
 She is the first India-born woman to serve in this position.

-As a researcher, she has presented papers, lecture-demonstrations, and masterclasses for many organizations including Sri Parthasarathy Swamy Sabha (Dec 2018), Layyasaaram Institute of Fine Arts (Oct 2019), Karnataka Gana Kala Parishat Vidwat Sadas Bangalore: Golden Jubilee (Feb 2020), and Kutir (Oct 2020).
-Her works "Sacred Water", "Embracing the Beloved", "Song of Wonder" and "Elemental Spirit: Respect and Responsibility" have all been developed from many months and years of research and study.
+As a researcher, she has presented papers, lecture-demonstrations, and masterclasses for many organizations including Sri Parthasarathy Swamy Sabha (Dec 2018), Layyasaaram Institute of Fine Arts (Oct 2019), Karnataka Gana Kala Parishat Vidwat Sadas Bangalore: Golden Jubilee (Feb 2020), Kutir (Oct 2020), and IFAASD (April 2021).
+Her works "Sacred Water," "Embracing the Beloved," "Song of Wonder," and "Elemental Spirit: Respect and Responsibility" have all been developed from many months and years of research and study.

 Nirmala is a passionate educator who believes in passing on the art to the next generation with sincerity and dedication.
 She established the Naadha Rasa Center for Music and has served as its artistic director for the past 27 years.
 Her students are accomplished veena players, vocalists, and composers.
 As a teaching artist, she has conducted residencies, workshops, and classroom teaching sessions for numerous institutions, including SPICMACAY, Princeton University, Young Audiences America, COMPAS, and Minnesota State Arts Board.

-In September 2019, Nirmala founded "Naadharasa", a charitable organization for the propagation of Indian classical music and the Saraswathi veena.
+In September 2019, Nirmala founded "Naadharasa," a charitable organization for the propagation of Indian classical music and the Saraswathi veena.
 Since its inception, Naadharasa has supported the January 2020 Yuva Utsav of young performers from several disciplines in Chennai, and workshops on Carnatic rhythm.
-Naadharasa is now raising funds to support COVID-19 victims.
+During the pandemic, Naadharasa has raised funds to support the families of COVID-19 victims.